General Notes on Courses

 There is a prerequisite of 6 credit hours in English of 1000- or 2000-level courses for all advanced-level courses in English, unless special permission is obtained from the instructor of the advanced-level course.

 Each spring the Department compiles a Handbook with detailed descriptions of courses to be offered in the following academic year.
-For information about instructors, texts, assignments, and examinations required etc., you should consult this Handbook, available from the Department office.
+For information about instructors, texts, assignments, and examinations required etc., you should consult this Handbook, available from the Department office and online at the English Department website.
 For further information, consult the instructors.

 Other Literatures: Consult the course listings for Classics, French, Greek, and Latin, and for Comparative Cultural Studies.

 English as a Second Language: Consult the course listings for AESL (Academic ESL).

 Drama program: Consult the course listings for DRAM.